Africa BriefingAfrica Briefing

 Facebook Twitter Telegram WhatsApp

 THE 100MW Kipeto wind farm in Kenya has successfully been connected to the national grid with generation of power expected soon.
-Kipeto Energy Plc connected a 17km (220KV) high voltage transmission line, linking the facility to the national grid at the Isinya Substation, and signalling the start of the go-live process.
+Kipeto Energy Plc connected a 17km (220KV) high voltage transmission line, linking the facility to the national grid at the Isinya Substation, and signalling the start of t

 The project’s 60 GE 1.7-103 wind turbines, each capable of producing 1.7MW, will be switched on in stages as part of a gradual ramp-up process, with all commercial tests due to be concluded within the next few months.